plone/guillotina/docs/source/installation/production.md

     header: Authorization
 ```

-## Postgresql
+## PostgreSQL

-With very large databases, Postgresql can get into a state where particular
+With very large databases, PostgreSQL can get into a state where particular
 prepared statements perform very poorly and they'll start pegging your CPU.

 The origin of this problem is related to how asyncpg caches prepared statements.

-If you start seeing this problem, it is recommdned to tune the following
+If you start seeing this problem, it is recommended to tune the following
 connection configuration options:

 - `statement_cache_size`: Setting to `0` is an option
 - `max_cached_statement_lifetime`: Set to extremely low value(2)

-(Make sure to tune postgresql for your server and dataset size.)
+(Make sure to tune PostgreSQL for your server and dataset size.)